Guide to the Unified Patent Court (UPC)

 Provisional application period

 In order to enable the Administrative Committee of the UPC to complete the setting up process, there is a provisional application period during which final preparations can be completed but before the UPC is actually open for business.
-This period commenced on 19 January 2022 and is expected to end in early 2023, to be decided by the Administrative Committee.
+This period commenced on 19 January 2022 and is expected to end in June 2023, to be decided by the Administrative Committee.

 Opt-outs registered in the sunrise period will be effective at the formal commencement date of the UPC.
 Patents opted out in this way will be safe from a central invalidity challenge, effective from the UPC commencement date.